darezik/LG-Ultrafine-Brightness-Control/README.md

 ## Usage

 1. **Run the Program**:
-   - Launch the application executable.
+   - Launch the application executable, if you don't wish to build it yourself it is in the [release](https://github.com/darezik/LG-Ultrafine-Brightness-Control/releases/tag/v1.0.0)
 2. **Adjust Brightness**:
    - Use the slider with your mouse to change brightness.
    - Alternatively, use the left and right arrow keys to change brightness.